dhutapratama/docs/eloquent-factories.md

 <a name="factory-callbacks"></a>
 ### Factory Callbacks

 Factory callbacks are registered using the `afterMaking` and `afterCreating` methods and allow you to perform additional tasks after making or creating a model.
 You should register these callbacks by defining a `configure` method on your factory class.
-This method will be automatically called by Laravel when the factory is instantiated:
+This method will be automatically called by Lets when the factory is instantiated:

     namespace Database\Factories;